Biclustering with Alternating K-Means: Introduction

 Over the years, a large number of biclustering methods have been proposed.
 Comprehensive reviews of different biclustering methods can be found in \citet{madeira2004biclustering} and \citet{tanay2005biclustering}.
 The biclustering methods could be classified into different groups based on the structure of the produced biclusters.
 Figure \ref{bcstructure} shows three types of bicluster structures that could be obtained after appropriate row and column reordering: \begin{enumerate} \item In Figure \ref{overlapping}, the biclusters are arbitrarily positioned and can overlap with each other.
-The majority of the biclustering methods produce this type of biclusters, including Cheng and Church \citep{cheng2000biclustering}, CTWC \citep{getz2000coupled}, ISA \citep{bergmann2003iterative}, SAMBA \citep{tanay2004revealing}, plaid models \citep{lazzeroni2002plaid}, OPSM \citep{ben2002discovering}, xMOTIFs \citep{murali2002extracting}, and others \citep{li2009qubic, shabalin2009finding, hochreiter2010fabia}. \item In Figure \ref{checkerboard}, the biclusters are non-overlapping and follow a checkerboard structure.
-The biclustering methods that produce this type of biclusters include spectral biclustering \citep{kluger2003spectral}, SSVD \citep{lee2010biclustering}, sparse biclustering \citep{tan2014sparse}, convex biclustering \citep{chi2017convex}, profile likelihood biclustering \citep{flynn2020profile}, and others \citep{dhillon2001co, cho2004minimum, chen2013biclustering}. \item In Figure \ref{exclusive}, the biclusters are rectangular diagonal blocks in the data matrix.
+The majority of the biclustering methods produce this type of biclusters, including \citet{cheng2000biclustering}, CTWC \citep{getz2000coupled}, ISA \citep{bergmann2003iterative}, SAMBA \citep{tanay2004revealing}, plaid models \citep{lazzeroni2002plaid}, OPSM \citep{ben2002discovering}, xMOTIFs \citep{murali2002extracting}, and others \citep{li2009qubic, shabalin2009finding, hochreiter2010fabia}. \item In Figure \ref{checkerboard}, the biclusters are non-overlapping and follow a checkerboard structure.
+The biclustering methods that produce this type of biclusters include spectral biclustering \citep{kluger2003spectral}, SSVD \citep{lee2010biclustering}, sparse biclustering \citep{tan2014sparse}, convex biclustering \citep{chi2017convex}, profile likelihood biclustering \citep{flynn2020profile}, high-order spectral clustering \citep{han2020exact}, and others \citep{dhillon2003information, govaert2003clustering, cho2004minimum, chen2013biclustering}. \item In Figure \ref{exclusive}, the biclusters are rectangular diagonal blocks in the data matrix.
 In this case, there exist $k$ mutually exclusive and exhaustive clusters of rows, and $k$ corresponding mutually exclusive and exhaustive clusters of columns.
 Our method, named alternating $k$-means biclustering, produces this type of biclusters. \end{enumerate} Some biclustering methods \citep{segal2001rich, tang2001interrelated, wang2002clustering, gu2008bayesian, sill2011robust} produce other types of bicluster structures.
 A more detailed discussion is provided in \citet{madeira2004biclustering}.
-In general, methods that produce overlapping biclusters are more complex and flexible, whereas methods that produce non-overlapping biclusters are easier to interpret and visualize.